PrivacyStreams/PrivacyStreams.github.io/_posts/2017-3-13-Call-for-user-study-participants.md

 ---
 layout: homepage
-title: Call for user study participants
+title: (EXPIRED) Call for user study participants
 ---

 We (researchers from CHIMPS Lab and SYNERGY Lab, including Yuanchun Li, Fanglin Chen, Toby Li, Yuvraj Agarwal and Jason Hong) designed and implemented PrivacyStreams (https://privacystreams.github.io/) - an Android library for privacy-friendly personal data processing.
 We are seeking Android developers who are over 18 years old to join our user studies.